-In recent years, many large-angle turning inserts have been developed abroad (such as the front angle of a ME-13 new carbide insert introduced by Carboloy in the United States up to 34°) and a spiral-edged milling insert with a positive rake angle ( The blade has a nearly constant rake angle along the cutting edge, and the back rake angle or side rake angle can be changed from negative to small or from small to large, in order to reduce the driving power of the machine tool.
-And by reducing the cutting force and reducing the cutting temperature to meet the requirements of the tool during dry cutting.
+In recent years, advancements have been made in turning inserts with large angles, such as the ME-13 new carbide insert by Carboloy in the US with a front angle of up to 34°.
+There’s also a spiral-edged milling insert with a positive rake angle, providing a constant rake angle along the cutting edge and the ability to change the back or side rake angle to reduce cutting force and temperature during dry cutting.

 Japan’s Mitsubishi Metal Corporation has developed a “slewing turning tool” for dry machining, which uses a round superhard blade and bearings in the support part that allow for automatic blade rotation during machining, resulting in a sharp cutting edge and increased efficiency, quality, and tool life.

 Another solution for dry cutting is the heat pipe cutter, similar in structure to a conventional turning tool with the addition of a heat pipe within the shank body.
 The heat pipe, made of a highly efficient heat transfer element such as acetone, ethanol, or distilled water, has several hundred times the thermal conductivity of silver or copper and functions as a self-cooling tool without the need for external cutting fluid, making it ideal for CNC machine tools, machining centers, and automatic production lines.